South-west wastewater upgrade

 Long list options

-Our team has identified eight potential options.
-These include:
+Our team identified eight potential options.
+These included:

 - Four centralised options at our current Waiuku site or adjacent land